HomePolitics and Current AffairsSupreme Court overturns remission of convicts in Bilkis Bano case

 SC judgment not only corrects a jurisdictional anomaly but also prompts a critical review of remission laws, demanding careful consideration of the appropriate government's role in such decisions.

-In a decision, the has invalidated the remission granted to eleven convicts in the infamous Bilkis Bano case, citing the Government's lack of authority to grant such reprieves.
+In a decision, the Supreme Court has invalidated the remission granted to eleven convicts in the infamous Bilkis Bano case, citing the Gujarat Government's lack of authority to grant such reprieves.
 The apex court asserted that Gujarat had overstepped its jurisdiction, infringing on the remission powers rightfully belonging to Maharashtra.
 The ruling not only quashes the convicts' appeal to safeguard their liberty but also mandates their return to prison within two weeks.

 The Supreme Court, in rejecting the convicts' plea, emphasized the imperative of upholding the rule of law, declaring that justice can only be served by reinstating their imprisonment.
 Justices held that the respondents had forfeited their right to liberty upon conviction, asserting that their return to was justified.